 Greek 2219-ton grain freighter Kolchis, sailing in Convoy SC 13, sinks for unknown reasons.
 All 23 crew perish, thus giving rise to the mystery of its loss.
 There is speculation that it was another of U-123's victims, but most believe that it simply sank due to bad weather.

 Separately, U-100 (Kptlt.
 Joachim Schepke) is on its fourth patrol.
 It has been shadowing Convoy SC-11 about 310 km north of Ireland.
 It finally today gets into a position to attack just after midnight.
 In a wild night of action, Schepke sinks an incredible six ships and then, after continuing to shadow the convoy throughout the day, adds a seventh victim around 21:00.

 The seven ships sunk by Schepke today:

-- 2205 ton Norwegian freighter Bruse (16 dead 6 rescued, ship full of lumber and towed to port, then scrapped)
+- 2205-ton Norwegian freighter Bruse (16 dead 6 rescued, it is a ship full of lumber so does not sink; towed to port, then scrapped)